ioccc-src/winner/next/guidelines.md

 A reading consists of a number of actions:

-* <p class="leftbar">reading `prog.c`, the C source and reviewing the `remarks.md` information</p>
+* <p class="leftbar">Reading `prog.c`, the C source and reviewing the `remarks.md` information</p>
-* <p class="leftbar">briefly looking at any supplied data files</p>
+* <p class="leftbar">Briefly looking at any supplied data files</p>
-* passing the source thru the C pre-processor skipping over any `#include`d files
+* Passing the source thru the C pre-processor
+    Skipping over any `#include`d files
-* performing a number of C beautify/cleanup edits on the source
+* Performing a number of C beautify/cleanup edits on the source
-* passing the beautified source thru the C pre-processor skipping over any `#include`d files
+* Passing the beautified source thru the C pre-processor Skipping over any `#include`d files
-* compiling/building the source
+* Compiling/building the source
-* running the program
+* Running the program
 * Doing other things that only [IOCCC judges](../judges.html) know about :-)

 In later rounds, other actions are performed including performing